alyssadata/Longevity_Engineering/README.md

 Biological aging is not a single mechanism.
 It is a compounding cascade of interacting failures across genomic, epigenetic, cellular, metabolic, immune, and systemic levels.

 Current medicine is strongest at treating downstream disease.
-This research framework is focused on upstream aging mechanisms and the question of what may credibly slow, interrupt, or partially reverse biological aging processes.
+This research framework is focused on upstream aging mechanisms and the question of what may credibly slow, interrupt, or reverse biological aging processes.

 The recognized hallmarks of aging include: